cbowdon/Montgomery/README.md

 * Bower seems to be THE package manager for a web app.
 * Bootstrap - what else?
 * TypeScript - because I think I'm going to fall in love with it.
+* Flux architecture appeals to my engineering instincts, but no appetite for React today.
 * QUnit - not likely to need much testing, mind.
 * Blanket - not sure this is going to get complex enough to require code coverage, but if it does.